Who Is Uketsu?

 Plot Summary

-The Author, lacking architectural training, brings the floor plans to Kurihara, an architectural draughtsman and fellow mystery enthusiast.
+The Author lacks architectural training.
+So he brings the floor plans to Kurihara, an architectural draughtsman and fellow mystery enthusiast.
 Kurihara is methodical.
-He notes that the dead space was created intentionally: two additional walls were constructed specifically to block it off, at the cost of reducing the kitchen’s floor area.
-Why would a builder voluntarily shrink a kitchen to seal off an empty section of the house?
+He notes that somebody created the dead space on purpose.
+Two additional walls block it off, and they cost the kitchen part of its floor area.
+Why would a builder shrink a kitchen to seal off an empty section of the house?

 The contradiction: the parents' bedroom is bright and open.
 Their dressing room is completely exposed to the bed, with no privacy partition.
 And the house has 16 exterior windows, an unusual number for a residential build.